-This report summarizes the calibration and implementation of a two-dimensional numerical model of the Chesapeake Bay to evaluate the impacts of construction at the James Island Restoration Site on tidal elevations, current velocity conditions, and sedimentation patterns.
+This report summarizes the calibration and implementation of a two-dimensional numerical model of the Chesapeake Bay to evaluate the impacts of the Poplar Island Modifications Alignments 1 through 6 on tidal elevations, current velocity conditions, and sedimentation patterns in the vicinity of PIERP.

-The existing UCB-FEM model was modified to provide additional detail near James Island and was re-calibrated with published data, including astronomical tidal information, tidal current velocity information, and streamflow discharge for existing conditions.
+The existing UCB-FEM model was modified to provide additional detail near PIERP and was recalibrated to published data, including astronomical tidal information, tidal current velocity information, and streamflow discharge for existing conditions.
 The calibrated model was used to compare hydrodynamic and sedimentation conditions within the model domain for the proposed construction alignment.